leontanaka/Movie_Trailer_Web/README.md

 ```
 Run IDLE.
 A "Python Shell" window will be opened.

-Click File, Open, and choose the "entertainment_center.py" document in your local directory
+Click File, Open, and choose the "entertainment_center.py" document in your local directory.
+A new window of "entertainment_center.py" will be opened.
 ```
 ```
-Create new instances of class Movie in the following format:
+In the entertainment_center.py window, create new instances of class Movie just like the existing instances "terminator", "god", "metal", "iron"in the following format:<br />
-new_instance = media.Movie("movie_title", "movie_storyline", "poster_image_url_link", "trailer_youtube_url_link") or
+new_instance = media.Movie("movie_title", "movie_storyline", "poster_image_url_link", "trailer_youtube_url_link")

-Add new instances to the array called movies
+Add these new instances to the array called movies in the following format:
+movies = [new_inst_1, new_inst_2, new_inst_3, new_inst_4]

 In the "entertainment_center.py" window, select Run, Run Module(by pressing F5) to run the script
 ```
-Upon running this program, an html file will be generated inside the folder and a webpage will be opened, showing names as well as images of your favourite movies.
+Upon running, an html file will be generated in the same directory where the python files are downloaded and a webpage will be opened with your default web browser, showing names as well as images of your favourite movies.
 By clicking on one of the displayed images, trailer for the movie will be played.

 ## Built With